deniseburgett/geosf22_material/README.md

 ### Configure your ssh keys
 1.)
 If you know your SSH key, skip to point 5.

 2.)
-Open a terminal on your computer, or in Jupyter Lab (click on + to the left and then on Terminal).
+Open a Git Bash (Windows) or terminal (MacOS) on your computer, or in Anaconda/Jupyter Lab (click on + to the left and then on Terminal).

 3.)
 In the terminal window, type:
 ```ssh-keygen```